openresty/lua-resty-memcached/README.markdown

 This Lua library takes advantage of ngx_lua's cosocket API, which ensures 100% nonblocking behavior.

-Note that at least ngx_lua 0.5.0rc1 is required.
+Note that at least ngx_lua 0.5.0rc1 or ngx_openresty 1.0.11.1 is required.

 Synopsis
 ========